"No garden truly blooms until butterflies have danced upon it."

 Bloom & Grow member, Gretchen Boyd is heading up the Monarch Project.
 Gretchen is a founding member of the club and its first president.
 In 1997, she conceived the idea for an area garden club to celebrate gardening and love of nature.
 Bloom and Grow is now in its 24th year of service to the West Orange area and beyond.

 ”The Monarch butterfly is a symbol of metamorphosis and represents significant change.
 The Bloom & Grow Garden Society, the City of Winter Garden, and our festival, Spring Fever in the Garden, have gone through a significant metamorphosis over the past 20 years!
 The Monarch butterfly also represents the change in our own lives...from birth to our rebirth.
 This sculpture would not have been possible without the generous support of a member of our garden club and her family in honoring the memory of their mother and father.
 May we all be like the mighty Monarch and be the change”.

 Help Our Monarch Fly!

 Being the craftsman that he is, Alex was able to capture the beauty and intricate nature of the soon to be sculpture.
-He used sterling silver with shiny and satin sterling silver finishes to give the design more texture.
+He used sterling silver with shiny and satin finishes to give the design more texture.
 He bent the wings and positioned the bail on an angle giving it a sense of impending flight.
 The approximate size of the pendant is 29mm (1 3/8 inches).

 If you’d like to see it in person before you purchase, go to Plantation Jewelers, 115 W. Plant Street.
 It will be on display.